 You might discover the rightful owner of a lost item and attempt to return their property.
 Sometimes, due to circumstances beyond your control, you may be unable to actually return the lost item.
 If you made reasonable efforts to give back the property, you might not be convicted under PC 485.

-Speak with a Lawyer About Misappropriation of Lost Property Charges
+Speak With a Lawyer About Misappropriation of Lost Property Charges